k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/06_using_graphit_files_with_parameters.md

 ![](/articles/15_web_services_and_graphit/17_Graphit/images/38_graphit_with_parameters.PNG)

 Graphit Parameters are added to support the following:
 - Running Graphit from the Fabric Studio in Debug mode.
+The debug server on which the graphit web service will run, is the one that has been selected in the *User Preferences* panel, under the [*server configuration*](/articles/04_fabric_studio/04_user_preferences.md#what-is-the-purpose-of-the-server-configuration-tab) section.
 - Running a GET request for the Graphit file according to the parameters defined in the Graphit Parameters dialog box.
 The parameters are added to the [URL](/articles/15_web_services_and_graphit/12_Supported_Verbs_Get.md#get-based-on-graphit-file).
 In addition, the input parameters are displayed when invoking the Graphit file using [Swagger](/articles/15_web_services_and_graphit/09_swagger.md).

 Note that if the parameters have not been added to the Graphit Parameters dialog box, you can create a POST request for the Graphit file and add the parameters in the Request body.
 Alternatively, you can wrap the Graphit file using a Web Service and send the parameters to the Graphit file via the Web Service.